roymacdonald/ofBook/chapters/events/chapter.md

 Compile and run it.
 Move the mouse over the rectangle.
 It changes its color to a random one when we move the mouse over it.
 Not very impresive but did you notice that there's nothing else but the `eventsListener.draw();` call in the `ofApp.cpp` file.
 This makes `ofApp` not having to worry about whatever `eventsListener` has to do.
 This makes `SimpleEventsListener`  very independent from `ofApp`, meaning that you could be able to have another `SimpleEventsListener` object anywhere else and expect the same behavior.
 Try to expand this example and make a button class.

-### Using all the mouse events
+### Using all the mouse ofEvents
-If you want to register to all the mouse events you'll need to declare the following callback methods.
+If you want to register to all the mouse ofEvents you'll need to declare the following callback methods.

 	void mouseMoved(ofMouseEventArgs& args);
 	void mouseDragged(ofMouseEventArgs& args);